Shinmera/LASS/README.md

 Whoa nelly!

+If you ever need to expand a selector into a parent block, for instance to specialise on different classes of the block, you can use the parent pseudo-selector:

+    (lass:compile-and-write
+     '((:or article section)
+       :background black
+       ((:parent .bright)
+        :background white)))

+    "article,
+    section{
+        background: black;
+    }

+    article.bright,
+    section.bright{
+        background: white;
+    }"

 Some CSS properties are not fully specified yet and require browser-specific prefixes.
 LASS can help you with that, too:

     (lass:compile-and-write